seanthw/ffmpeg-image-utils/README.md

 -   `-o, --output <dir>`: Set the output directory (default: `cropped_images`).
 -   `-f, --file <file>`: Process a single file instead of all images in the directory.
 -   `-d, --directory <dir>`: Process all images in the specified directory.
+-   `-c, --circle`: Crop images into a circular shape.
+Output will always be PNG.
+-   `-cs, --circle-size <SIZE>`: Set the diameter for circular crops (default: 400).

 ### Example